Builditluc/wiki-tui/docs/contributing/bug-report.md

 ## Submit and wait

-When you've filled out the template.
-You can proudly click on that green `Submit new issue` button.
+When you've filled out the template, you can proudly click on that green `Submit new issue` button.

 <center>
 <b>